EastEriq/QHYccd-matlab/SDKincongruences.md

    Setting always max can turn out wasteful.

 + There is no function like a `GetQHYCCDResolution()`.
 "Resolution" (in fact ROI) can only be set.
-But without a way to read it back, there is no basis for allocating correctlythe image buffer for image transfers.
+But without a way to read it back, there is no basis for allocating correctly the image buffer for image transfers.
 Recipe for segfaults.
 The fact that `GetQHYCCDSingleFrame()` and `GetQHYCCDLiveFrame()` return the image size is irrelevant because the buffer has to be allocated before their call.